 Once you have added your first application you will be able to start scanning for security issues.
 For more information on starting a scan see the Starting a Scan page.

-Reviewing a Scan
+Reviewing Scan Results

 After the scan has completed you will be able to navigate to, and review any issues found.